-The majority of patients by supplemental opioids and multimodal analgesic management including patients on higher doses of buprenorphine.
+The majority of patients (including all patients on patches) can be managed by supplemental opioids and multimodal analgesic and multimodal artalgesic management including patients on higher doses of buprenorphine.
 The bioavailaibility of naloxone is negligible at all doses in buprenorphine containing products.